gatsbyjs/gatsby/docs/docs/experimental-flags.md

 This page aims to list currently known and supported experimental feature flags in Gatsby v2.

+Please note that everything on this page is _experimental_ in that they might or might _not_ make it into a stable version of Gatsby in the future.
+APIs marked as experimental may also include breaking changes in a patch or minor version bump or be removed and users should only proceed with caution.

 ## Currently Supported Experimental Flags

 ### GATSBY_DB_NODES